Grilled lamb chops are tender and delicious thanks to a tasty marinade. Learn how grill lamb chops that are incredibly juicy and flavorful!

 What Makes This Recipe So Good?

-- Flavors: Just like our grilled lamb burger, this dish is a celebration of flavors.
+- Flavors: Just like our roasted leg of lamb and grilled lamb burger, this dish is a celebration of flavors.
 The marinade the so bright and aromatic thanks to cilantro and seven spice and the meat is succulent and so juicy.

 - Easy: Following my tips and notes, you'll be able to grill lamb chops like a pro.